If You Lived Here--Mangwon (망원)

 slow down.

-On the map, it’s just a small pocket between the river and Hongdae--easy to overlook.
+On the map, it’s a small pocket between the river and Hongdae--easy to overlook.

 But on foot, it’s hard to miss the soft kind of aliveness here.